Skip to content

 4.4 Memory and cache *

-In the first two sections of this chapter, we explored arrays and linked lists, two fundamental and important data structures, representing "continuous storage" and "dispersed storage" respectively.
+In the first two sections of this chapter, we explored arrays and linked lists, two fundamental data structures that represent "continuous storage" and "dispersed storage," respectively.

-In fact, the physical structure largely determines the efficiency of a program's use of memory and cache, which in turn affects the overall performance of the algorithm.
+In fact, the physical structure largely determines how efficiently a program utilizes memory and cache, which in turn affects the overall performance of the algorithm.

 4.4.1 Computer storage devices

 There are three types of storage devices in computers: hard disk, random-access memory (RAM), and cache memory.
-The following table shows their different roles and performance characteristics in computer systems.
+The following table shows their respective roles and performance characteristics in computer systems.

 Table 4-2 Computer storage devices